Hub-2023/class-code/logic-puzzles/MacOS.md

 ## Instructions:

-In your html you have an inisible div with the class of 'invisible'.
+In your html you have an invisible div with the class of 'invisible'.

 Write a function that accesses the div by its class and adds a class of 'visible' to it.